Why Yoga Should Not Be An Olympic Event

 4. Yoga would only be thought of as physical postures.

-Explanation: Making yoga an Olympic event would further “glamorize” the yoga asana (i.e. posture) to the neglect of the the other 7 main limbs of yoga: yama & niyama (10 codes of morality), pranayama (controlled breathing with ideation), pratyahara (withdrawl of senses from exernal physicality), dharana (specialized concentration), dhyana (sustained meditation), samadhi (attainment of spiritual bliss).
+Explanation: Making yoga an Olympic event would further “glamorize” the yoga asana (i.e. posture) to the neglect of the the other 7 main limbs of yoga: yama & niyama (10 codes of morality), pranayama (controlled breathing with ideation), pratyahara (withdrawal of senses from external physicality), dharana (specialized concentration), dhyana (sustained meditation), samadhi (attainment of spiritual bliss).
 Already in the west, and more and more so in the east, the asana is viewed as the totality of yoga.
 Displaying asanas in the Olympics would further reinforce this false notion.
-Ultimately, yoga is about the cultivation of bhakti (devotion) – not physical prowess.
+Ultimately, yoga is about the cultivation of bhakti (devotion) and the expansion of mind – not physical prowess.

 3. Yoga as lifestyle transformed into yoga as competition.